-<ParticipantObjectIdentification

-ParticipantObjectID="file://C:\Users\smitty\Desktop\image.jpg"

-ParticipantObjectTypeCode="4"

-ParticipantObjectTypeCodeRole="16">

-<ParticipantObjectIDTypeCode

-csd-code="110037"

-codeSystemName="DCM"

-originalText="URI"/>

-</ParticipantObjectIdentification>

-WW.Y Data Export to Web Client Desktop Clipboard Example
+WW.Y Data Export to Clipboard Example

 An example of the Active Process Participant and the Media Active Participant for an Audit Message in the case of a user copying an image from a client application to the client clipboard is shown in Example WW.X-1.

+For brevity, only the Media Active Participant is shown.

 Note

 It is difficult (or impossible) to detect copy buffer activity from an application server.
 It is expected that the client application would notify the server of clipboard buffer activity through integrated clipboard functionality or screenshot detection.